FREE OR INEXPENSIVE IDEAS TO PROTECT YOUR FAMILY

-It is a cold and icy winter Friday evening, the snow is falling outside and temperatures are below freezing.
+It is a cold and icy winter Friday evening, the snow is falling outside and temperatures have dropped well below freezing.

 You give your child their Asthma medication and pack them off to bed, and as It is almost midnight, you take your own heart medication, change into your pyjamas and snuggle into your warm bed in the upstairs bedroom, pulling the duvet up under your chin as you drift off to a deep peaceful sleep.

-Two hours pass and your sleep is disturbed by the shrill beeping of the smoke detector, you can smell smoke and hear the crackling of fire, shouting out the warning to your family you grab hold of your child and all quickly run for the nearest exit.
+Two hours pass and your sleep is suddenly disturbed by the shrill beeping of the smoke detector, you can smell the acrid smoke and hear the loud crackling of fire.
+Shouting out a warning to your family you grab hold of your small child and all quickly make your way to the nearest exit.

 WHAT NOW ?